WomensLaw serves and supports all survivors.

 2. a single act of violence or a threat of violence directed at you that seriously alarms, annoys, harasses, or harms you without serving a legitimate or lawful purpose, and this single act must reasonably cause you to suffer substantial emotional distress.1

-For a “single act” to qualify as harassment, it must include a malicious and intentional threat or the presence of a firearm or other weapon.2
+For a single act to qualify as harassment, it must include a malicious and intentional threat or the presence of a firearm or other weapon.2

-As explained above, for the acts to be unlawful harassment, they cannot be considered to “serve a legitimate or lawful purpose.”
 To decide if the actions are for a legitimate or lawful purpose, the court will consider whether:

-• the abuser started the current contact between you two or whether you both contacted each other;
+• the abuser started the current contact between you two, or whether you both contacted each other;

 • the abuser has been given clear notice that all future contact with you is unwanted;